Idkennaa/CreditRisk-Cap-2024/README.md

 ### A. Model Building

-We then proceed to build models using the data for thorough analysis and prediction.
+We then proceed to building models using the data for thorough analysis and prediction.
 From the feature importances shown below, we can identify the features that contribute most to the target variable.

 [0.0290253,  0.02872985, 0.02914402, 0.02838829, 0.03196067, 0.02728252,